32 Best and Worst Frozen Breakfast Foods

 8 oz, 150 calories, 2.5 g fat, 0 g saturated fat, 27 g carbs, 4 g fiber, 0 g sugar, 5 g protein

 Steel-cut oats are higher in fiber and have a lower glycemic index than regular oatmeal.
 Want to add some additional flavor to your morning bowl?
-These 24 Best Toppings for Oatmeal are all solid selections.
+Try some of our best oatmeal toppings such as chia seeds and fresh fruit.

 Luvo Farmer’s Market Frittata

 1 pouch, 250 calories, 10 g fat, 4 g saturated fat, 350 mg sodium, 29 g carbs, 4 g fiber, 12 g sugar, 12 g protein

 The bulk of the appetizing best frozen breakfast is comprised of sweet potatoes, egg whites, and mangos.
 A spicy poblano chile salsa adds intense flavor and heat which eliminates the need to go heavy-handed with the salt shaker.